ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/21_Collections.md

 ### Get *just* the data
 If you want just a &ldquo;pure&rdquo; array of the data in your Collection, use can use the [toArray()](http://laravel.com/api/5.0/Illuminate/Support/Collection.html#method_toArray) method.
-This will "strip" out all the methods of the Collective, giving you *just* the data.
+This will "strip" out all the methods of the Collection, giving you *just* the data attributes.

 ```php
 $books = \App\Book::all();